 Ph.D., Biochemistry, Boston University School of Medicine, Boston MA, 1996

-Andrew Gewirtz, university center professor at Georgia State University, specializes in research on innate immunity, microbiome, intestinal inflammation and obesity/diabetes.
+Andrew Gewirtz, Regents’ Professor and Distinguished University Professor at Georgia State University, specializes in research on innate immunity, microbiome, intestinal inflammation and obesity/diabetes.
 Inflammation plays a central role in many disease states, and his goal is to understand the normal mechanisms by which pro-inflammatory signals protect against microbes and discern how they go awry in disease states.
 His primary area of focus is on the intestinal epithelium.

 Gewirtz earned his Ph.D. in Biochemistry from Boston University School of Medicine.